Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The ancestral recombination graph and the distribution of a sample

 which indicate mutation at site $i$ from the allele $x_i^{}$ to the allele $y_i^{}$.
-They appear on each line independently with respective rates $u_i^{} M_i(x_i^{},y_i^{})$, independently for each $i \in S$ and $x_i^{}, y_i^{} \in X_i^{}$. \end{enumerate} See Fig.~\ref{fig:arg} for an illustration. \begin{remark} As there is (at the type of its construction) no fixed initial type configuration in the ARG, we have to account in (3) for mutations starting from \emph{all} possible alleles.
-Thus, many mutations will usually be silent, see Fig.~\ref{fig:arg}. \end{remark}
+They appear on each line independently with respective rates $u_i^{} M_i(x_i^{},y_i^{})$, independently for each $i \in S$ and $x_i^{}, y_i^{} \in X_i^{}$. \end{enumerate} See Fig.~\ref{fig:arg} for an illustration. \begin{remark} As there is (at the time of its construction) no fixed initial type configuration in the ARG, we have to account in 3 for mutations starting from \emph{all} possible alleles.
+Thus, most mutations will usually be silent, such as the mutation on the rightmost black line in Fig.~\ref{fig:arg}. \end{remark} \begin{remark} An important special case arises when each leaf is ancestral to the same singleton, say $\{i\}$, recombination events 2 are void and the ARG reduces to a simple coalescent process in which each (ordered) pair of lineages coalesces at rate $1$ and which is decorated by mutation events.
+This process is known as \emph{Kingman's coalescent}.
+In Section~\ref{sec:coupling}, we will explain how to use independent Kingman coalescents to approximate the ARG in the setting of strong recombination. \end{remark}

-The ARG enables us to relate the type configuration of a sample at present to that of their ancestors at any previous time.
+The ARG enables us to relate the type configuration of a sample of individuals from the present to that of their ancestors at any previous time.
 Given a realisation of the ARG with finite runtime, we call the top ends of the lines the \emph{ancestors} of the sample.
 More specifically, the top end of a line ancestral to $A$ corresponds to an ancestor observed at $A$.
 Given an assignment of types to the ancestors (where an ancestor observed at $A$ is assigned a type in $X_A^{}$), we propagate the types along the lines, from top to bottom, until we arrive at the leaves.
-We proceed according to the following rules. \begin{enumerate} \item When encountering a recombination event, the types $x_1^{}, \ldots, x_r^{}$ at the parental lines are joined to form the type $x_1^{} \sqcup \ldots \sqcup x_r^{}$ at the offspring line. \item When encountering a coalescence event (say, between lines ancestral to $A$ and $B$), if $x$ is the type of the common ancestor, then $x|_C^{}$ is the type at the line that participated in the coalescence that is ancestral to $C \in \{A,B\}$. \item When a mutation
+We proceed according to the following rules. \begin{enumerate} \item When encountering a recombination event, the types $x^{(1)}, \ldots, x^{(r)}$ at the parental lines are joined to form the type $x^{(1)} \sqcup \ldots \sqcup x^{(r)}$ at the offspring line.
+Note that the fact that blocks of a partition are pairwise disjoint implies that $D(x^{(1)}),\ldots,D(x^{(r)})$ are pairwise disjoint (As can be seen, for instance, in Fig.~\ref{fig:arg}).
+Hence, $x^{(1)},\ldots,x^{(r)}$ are pairwise compatible and the join $x^{(1)} \sqcup \ldots \sqcup x^{(r)}$ is well defined. \item When encountering a coalescence event (say, between lines ancestral to $A$ and $B$), if $x$ is the type of the common ancestor, then $x|_C^{}$ is the type at the line that participated in the coalescence that is ancestral to $C \in \{A,B\}$. \item When a mutation